Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Inway **MUST** proxy HTTP requests to the correct Service.

-The HTTP request **MUST** contain the HTTP Header `Fsc-Grant` which contains the ServiceConnectionGrant.
-The content of the header is described in the [ServiceConnectionGrant Fsc-Grant header value section](#serviceConnectionGrant_header_value).
+The HTTP request **MUST** contain the HTTP Header `Fsc-Grant-Hash` which contains the hash of the ServiceConnectionGrant.

-The Inway **MUST** route the request based on the Service name specified in the ServiceConnectionGrant.
+The Inway **MUST** route the request based on the Service specified in the ServiceConnectionGrant.

-The Inway **MUST** delete the HTTP Header `Fsc-Grant` from the HTTP Request before forwarding the request to the Service.
+The Inway **MUST** delete the HTTP Header `Fsc-Grant-Hash` from the HTTP Request before forwarding the request to the Service.

 The Inway **MUST** add the HTTP Header `Fsc-Peer-Serial-Number` which contains the subject serial number of the X.509 certificate of the Outway making the request.